LaunchCoderGirlSTL/web_group_cohort/lesson_5.md

 The design files are located in your project file (find the design folder in web_group_project_1 repo on your computer) or you can view them [here](https://drive.google.com/drive/folders/0B9ILOB0VrUJ5ODFvVTdhRWZiaHc?usp=sharing) on GoogleDrive.
 Make sure you start with the Desktop Version.
 We will be learning responsive design later to code the mobile version.

+#### Bored?!
+**Do** Remember that Portfolio project you worked on the first or second week?
+Start Wire Framing and creating the web page structure.
+Code School even has a design class you can check out to get started.

 [Home]( /web_group_cohort )